rackspace/rack/design.md

 This document will attempt to outline the design for the Rackspace Global Command Line Interface.
 It will not exhaustively define each interface; rather, it will focus on the philosophy and representative examples that should be used to inform the successive specifications for the specific service implementations.

-As such, there are 4 core tenants we're using to define the design.
+As such, there are 4 core tenants we're using to define the design, in order of priority.

 1. Correctness
 2. Consistency